Sarbeng/apartment_manager/documentation.md

 ```

 and add `event(new Registered($user));` just before our redirect in our `save()` function, this will trigger user verification for each new user who registers.

+## Forgot Password
+Users would periodically forget their password, as such we(I) worked on